baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 A simple test to see this work is to run `xeyes` on the Raspberry Pi.
-A pair of eyes that track you mouse movement should appear in the display of the machine from which your perfroming the `ssh -X`.
+A pair of eyes that track you mouse movement should appear in the display of the machine from which your performing the `ssh -X`.
 The `xeyes` X Window client is running on the RPi using the display and XServer of our local machine.